generalconsensus/gie-test/public/sites/all/themes/gesso_microsites/README.md

 ## Configuration

-Gesso includes several theme-specific settings for managing classes output by Drupal, which you can change at admin/appearance/settings/gesso.
+gesso includes several theme-specific settings for managing classes output by Drupal, which you can change at admin/appearance/settings/gesso_microsites.

 ### Non-Drupal configuration files